-The final grade will take into account attendance and participation (10%), one warm-up assignment (10%), progress mini-quizzes (10%), a midterm exam (20%), and a project (50%).
+The final grade will take into account in-class activities (20%), one assignment (10%), a midterm exam (20%), and a project (50%).
 The project will be split up into multiple deliverables.
 The project will be done in groups of three to five students depending on the final class size.

 COMP 529 is a four-credit course and consistently with the McGill definition of one credit, making the most of it will require weekly efforts along the following pattern: 3 hours of in-class work, 3 hours of independent reading, 6 hours of practical work.
 Just like for most engineering-related activities, success will depend in large part on good time management.

 Official Academic Integrity Statement McGill University values academic integrity.
 Therefore all students must understand the meaning and consequences of cheating, plagiarism and other academic offenses under the Code of Student Conduct and Disciplinary Procedures (see www.mcgill.ca/students/srr for more information).

 Language Policy In accord with McGill University's Charter of Students' Rights, students in this course have the right to submit in English or in French any written work that is to be graded.

 Note that to access the books through the McGill library you need to be on a McGill network and supply the requested credentials.